 A lot of individuals utilize a ketogenic diet due to the increased focus and mental clarity they experience.
 If you've noticed a sudden occurrence of brain fog or a hard time concentrating, this may be another symptom of being temporarily knocked out of ketosis.

+Are you feeling tired and exhausted on keto?
 Assuming you're not starving yourself or had a bad night of sleep, people report having plenty of steady energy.

 How Long To Get Back Into Ketosis When Kicked Out?